 |Assistant Professor in the Department of Geography||201||+44 (0) 191 33 41942|

-I have recently moved to Durham after 9 years in Warwick University's Politics and International Studies Department, where I received also my PhD.
-Before then, I have lived, studied and worked for long periods of time in different cities across China and Europe.
+I moved to Durham after nine years in Warwick University's Politics and International Studies department, where I also received also my PhD.
+Before moving to the UK in the early 2010s, I lived, studied and worked for long periods in different cities across China and Europe.

 Chapter in book